 - You can dry out your freshly cooked rice by spreading it on a plate or a sheet pan.
 Let the rice cool completely then transfer to a storage container and refrigerate for up to 3 to 4 days.

 - Cook the rice in some oil.
-The reason we cook our rice in some oil is to help keep the rice grains separate as they heat up.
+Stir fry your day old rice with a couple tablespoons of oil will help keep the rice grains separate as they heat up.
 When the rice is hot, the starch tends to clump the rice together.

-- This step is especially helpful when your rice is on the sticky side.
-Whether the rice is a bit wetter or if you use medium or short grain rice.
+- This step is especially helpful if your rice is on the stickier side, whether if the rice is a bit on the wetter side or if you are using medium or short grain rice.

 - If you want to shape your fried rice into a mound, use a bowl.
 Pack the fried rice into a bowl and flatten the top.
 Place a plate on top of the bowl, then flip the plate with the bowl.

-This simple egg fried rice can be kept in the fridge for 3 to 4 days after properly cooling and transferred to an airtight container.
+Leftover egg fried rice can be stored in an airtight container in the fridge for 3 to 4 days once it is completely cooled.

 FAQ